kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-Imagine user wants to both put and retrieve items from the Box.
+Code below creates `Box` for `SoftDrink`.
+It puts `Cola` into it and then retrieves it.

 {% highlight scala %}
-val box: Box[SoftDrink] = new Box()
+val softDrinkBox: Box[SoftDrink] = new Box()
-box.put(new Cola)
+softDrinkBox.put(new Cola)
-val thing: SoftDrink = box.retrieve
+val softDrink: SoftDrink = box.retrieve
 {% endhighlight %}

-If the user would like covariant subtyping to work with the class `Box` then he would have to add variance himself.
-However, this will cause method `put` to be no longer usable, because compiler will not be able to figure out the correct type for the parameter of `put` method.
+If the user would like to use covariant subtyping with class `Box` then he would have to add variance himself.
+However, this will cause method `put` to be no longer usable because compiler will not be able to figure out the correct type for the argument of `put` method.

 {% highlight scala %}
-val box: Box[_ <: SoftDrink] = new Box()
+val softDrinkBox: Box[_ <: SoftDrink] = new Box()
 // type mismatch; found : Cola required: _$4
-// box.put(new Cola)
+// softDrinkBox.put(new Cola)
-val thing: SoftDrink = box.retrieve
+val softDrink: SoftDrink = softDrinkBox.retrieve
 {% endhighlight %}

-Similar problem exists when user wants to use contravariant subtyping.
+On the other hand, if the user would have added contravariance then he would have made retrieve method unusable.
+The compiler wouldn't be able to figure out the correct return type of the retrieve method.

 {% highlight scala %}
-val box: Box[_ >: SoftDrink] = new Box()
+val softDrinkBox: Box[_ >: SoftDrink] = new Box()
-box.put(new Cola)
+softDrinkBox.put(new Cola)
 // type mismatch; found : _$2 required: SoftDrink
-// val thing: SoftDrink = box.retrieve
+// val softDrink: SoftDrink = softDrinkBox.retrieve
 {% endhighlight %}

-Covariance and contravariance can be quite tricky to get right so it is best to define them during the declaration of the type.
-And finally, it also leads to really ugly and hard to read API.
-Java only has use-site variance and it doesn't make its API look pretty.... tadada
+The fact that use-site variance can make some functionality of the type completely unusable is very bad.
+It makes code unintuitive.
+With declaration-site variance, Scala compiler makes sure that variance annotations are only used when it makes sense, that is, only if they add more flexibility for the user.
+Finally, declaration-site variance makes APIs and code much cleaner than use-site variance.

 ## Summary ##

 Covariance and contravariance are something that many take for granted.
 It is especially relevant now because of the functional style programming that has gained a lot of popularity in the recent years.
-If covariance and contravariance would be suddenly turned off, a lot of code wouldn't compile any more.
+If covariance and contravariance would be suddenly turned off then a lot of code wouldn't compile any more.

 It is important that both library developers and users understand concepts of covariance and contravariance.
-Covariance and contravariance makes libraries more generic and lets their aware users achieve more functionality with less code.
+Covariance and contravariance makes libraries more flexible and lets their users achieve more functionality with less code.

 From the perspective of library developer it is easiest to remember that covariant type parameter should be most often used as output type and contravariant type parameter as input type.
 If you want to use type parameter as both input and output type, then it should be invariant.